mmirudeea/website/website/versioned_docs/version-fils_en/project/2025/daria.gladkykh/index.md

 ## Description

-Smart Station is an IoT music controller that adjusts playback based on ambient light, offers a touchscreen interface, and includes clock and alarm features.
+Smart Station is an IoT music controller that adjusts playback based on ambient light, includes alarm features.

 ## Motivation

 This project was chosen to explore embedded Rust for IoT applications, combining sensor-driven automation with an interactive user interface to create a practical, engaging device.

-## Architecture
+# Architecture

 The Smart Station consists of the following main components:

-- **Sensor Processing**: Handles input from the light sensor (LDR) to detect ambient brightness and trigger playback.
+- **Sensor Processing**:
+  Handles input from the light sensor (LDR) to detect ambient brightness and trigger actions.
-- **User Interface**: Manages the OLED touchscreen for music controls, clock display, and alarm settings.
+- **User Interface**:
+  Integrates an OLED screen configured as an Equalizer display for visual feedback.
+It also includes a joystick and buttons for music playback control.
-- **Playback Control**: Coordinates music playback logic, integrating sensor data and user inputs.
+- **Playback Control**:
+  Coordinates music playback from a connected PC, integrating sensor data and user inputs for volume and track control.
-- **Visual Feedback**: Drives the RGB LED to indicate system status and provide music-synced visuals.
+- **Visual Feedback**:
+  Drives an RGB LED to indicate system status and provides music-synced visuals on the OLED Equalizer screen.
-- **Time Management**: Uses the RTC module for clock display and alarm scheduling.
+- **Time Management**:
+  Uses LEDs to display time in binary format, utilizing an RTC module for accurate timekeeping.
+  Additionally, includes a buzzer for periodic alarms (e.g., every 45 minutes) to remind users to take breaks.

 **Connections**:
 - The Sensor Processing component feeds brightness data to the Playback Control.